Skip to content

 Saturday, 31 July 2004

 Whenever there's a KDE release, I like to draw up a "QA list" for KStars that essentially lists all of the program's expected behaviors (it's quite a long list).
 I then go through and systematically check each one.
+I typically turn up a good number of lurking insects this way, and the current release is no exception.
 Read More

 OS X: usability Xanadu?